m-voit/ory-playground/README.md

 # Ory playground

-This project is a playground to experiment with Ory open source components e.g. Ory Kratos, Ory Hydra and so on.
+This project is a playground to experiment with Ory open-source components e.g. Ory Kratos, Ory Hydra and so on.